adpunde/angularjs/README.md

 Angular JS

 The code is based on a Coursera course lectures by Prof. Yaakov.
+It contains various modules and a restaurant app.

 Here is the sequence of modules:
 1. hello